argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune.md

 # Fine-tuning language models with Feedback Datasets

 After [collecting the responses](/guides/llms/practical_guides/collect_responses.html) from our `FeedbackDataset`, we can start fine-tuning our LLMs and other models.
-Due to the customizability of the task, this might require setting up a custom post-processing workflow, but we will provide some good toy examples for the [LLM approaches](/guides/llms/conceptual_guides/rlhf.html): pre-training, supervised fine-tuning, and reinforcement learning through human feedback (RLHF).
+Due to the customizability of the task, this might require setting up a custom post-processing workflow, but we will provide some good toy examples for the [LLM approaches](/guides/llms/conceptual_guides/rlhf.html): supervised fine-tuning, and reinforcement learning through human feedback (RLHF).
 However, we also still provide for other NLP tasks like text classification.
 ## The `ArgillaTrainer`

 The `ArgillaTrainer` is a wrapper around many of our favorite NLP libraries.
 It provides a very intuitive abstract representation to facilitate simple training workflows using decent default pre-set configurations without having to worry about any data transformations from Argilla.